 No, just note that the edges of the salmon won’t be as crispy if you don’t broil it.
 Your salmon will be safe to eat after baking it, so feel free to enjoy it as is!

-And as always, anytime you’re broiling something you should keep a very close on your food because it can burn very quickly under the broiler.
+Broiling tip: And as always, anytime you’re broiling something you should keep a very close eye on your food because it can burn very quickly under the broiler.
 Remember that you don’t have to broil on the top rack (you can use the second rack), and while it will take slightly longer, there’s less chance of it burning.
 And finally, you don’t have to broil at all – and can simply skip this step if you don’t care about that extra golden browned top.

 - about 1.5 to 1.75 pounds skin-on salmon fillet